 This material is for your private information.
 The views expressed are the views the SPDR® Gold Strategy Team and are subject to change based on market and other conditions.
 The opinions expressed may differ from those with different investment philosophies.

 All information is from SSGA unless otherwise noted and has been obtained from sources believed to be reliable, but its accuracy is not guaranteed.
 There is no representation or warranty as to the current accuracy, reliability or completeness of, nor liability for, decisions based on such information and it should not be relied on as such.

 The whole or any part of this work may not be reproduced, copied or transmitted or any of its contents disclosed to third parties without SSGA’s express written consent.

-The information contained in this communication is not a research recommendation or ‘investment research’ and is classified as a ‘Marketing Communication’ in accordance with the Markets in Financial Instruments Directive (2014/65/EU) or applicable Swiss regulation.
+The information contained in this communication is not a research recommendation or ‘investment research’ and is classified as a ‘Marketing Communication’ in accordance with the Markets in Financial Instruments Directive (2014/65/EU).
 This means that this marketing communication (a) has not been prepared in accordance with legal requirements designed to promote the independence of investment research; and (b) is not subject to any prohibition on dealing ahead of the dissemination of investment research.

-The trademarks and service marks referenced herein are the property of their respective owners.
+The trademarks and registered trademarks referenced herein are the property of their respective owners.
 Third party data providers make no warranties or representations of any kind relating to the accuracy, completeness or timeliness of the data and have no liability for damages of any kind relating to the use of such data.